preloader

 2

-The contact details of the organizer regarding the Competition can be found on the website: https://tatraskymarathon.pl/kontakt.
+Contact details of the Organizer regarding the Competition can be found on the website: https://tatraskymarathon.pl/kontakt.

 3